NitroSniper/OS3/README.md

 ### Dependencies

-* Have Git and Rust installed on your system.
+* Have make and gcc installed on your system.

 ### Executing program